B.S., CSCS, CPT, CSAC

 James specializes in training athletes for field sports such as football, soccer, lacrosse, and field hockey, as well as baseball and softball.
 James is extremely adept at creating training programs designed to introduce young athletes to basic training concepts and teach proper form while improving all-around athleticism.

-Brandon attended the Community College of Baltimore County on the Dundalk campus and Davis and Elkins College where he received a bachelor’s degree in Exercise Science in 2019.
+Brandon attended and played college baseball at CCBC Dundalk and Davis and Elkins College, graduating with a bachelor’s degree in Exercise Science in 2019.
 Prior to graduation, Brandon completed an internship during the summer of 2018 at Prime Sports Performance, and was hired as a strength and conditioning coach after graduating.